DanielCreggOrganization/w8-lab-encapsulation-sofiaplyak/README.md

 ### Explanation
 Validation ensures that the data inside an object remains correct and meaningful.
 When encapsulating data, validation can occur in different stages of an object's lifecycle:
- - **Constructor** validation ensures that objects are created in a valid state from the beginning.
+ - **Constructor validation** ensures that objects are created in a valid state from the beginning.
- - **Setter** validation ensures only valid data is stored when fields are modified after object creation.
+ - **Setter validation** ensures only valid data is stored when fields are modified after object creation.

+This is where encapsulation truly shines - by controlling access through methods, we can ensure data is always valid before it's stored.

-### Example 1: Validation logic in a construcor and setter.
-Duplication of code.
+### Example 1: Validation logic in a constructor and setter (Code Duplication)
 ```java
 public class Student {
     private int age;